-In addition to traditional grading ("A" - "F") a student may opt to be graded in registered courses by credit/no credit, or audit.
-The Credit/No Credit grading option must be declared by the end of the 4th week of the semester (Spring or Fall) or the end of the first class day in the summer.
-Audit grading options must be declared by the end of the first week of the semester (Spring or Fall) or by the end of the first class day (Summer).
+In addition to traditional grading ("A+" - "F") a student may opt to be graded in registered courses by credit/no credit, or audit.
+The Credit/No Credit grading option must be declared by the midpoint of the course.
+Audit grading options must be declared by the end of the first week of the semester (Spring or Fall) or by the end of the first class day (Summer or Three Week Session).

 Tuition rates and related fees are identical for each of these grading options.
 Grading options cannot be changed after the deadlines outlined above.
 Each option is described as follows:

 - The student must have met all of the prerequisites required for enrollment in the course chosen.

 - The CR/NC grading option cannot be designated for courses required in a major, comprehensive major, minor, or endorsement area of study.

 - The student may choose only one course per semester, unless it is an established function of the course, to be taken on a credit/no credit basis.

 - A maximum of 24 credit hours may be taken on a credit/no credit basis.

 - Students wishing to declare a course CR/NC must do so by the midpoint of the course.